 It is believed that MS is an autoimmune disease (a condition in which an individual's immune system starts reacting against his or her own tissues) and cannot be spread from person to person.
 For unknown reasons, the immune system sees the myelin sheath as foreign and attacks it.

-Relapsing-remitting MS is the most common form of MS, affecting 85% of people with the condition.
+Relapsing-remitting MS is the most common form of MS, affecting 85%-90% of people with the condition at onset.
 This type of MS is associated with "flare-ups" where symptoms worsen for weeks or months, and with remissions where symptoms completely or partially improve.

 Primary-progressive MS affects 10% of people with MS and is associated with slow, but mostly continuous, worsening of the disease from the time of onset.